ISHLT 46th Annual Meeting & Scientific Sessions

 1. Title

-Your abstract title should clearly indicate the main focus of your case.
+Your late-breaking abstract title should clearly indicate the main focus and reflect the scope of your research.
 Include key terms, keep it concise, and avoid jargon.
 Remember, characters in your title are included in the size limit.

 2. Author